philipritchey/autograder-core/README.md

 1. in `run_autograder`:
    * at line 6, list the files the students are required to submit
    * at line 11, list the files that are provided
+     * provided files are expected to be a folder named `provided` in the root of the repo
 1. you should be good to go.  happy testing!

 ## writing tests